chenxingqiang/repofm/README.md

 - **Customizable**: Easily configure what to include or exclude.
 - **Git-Aware**: Automatically respects your .gitignore files.
 - **Security-Focused**: Incorporates [Secretlint](https://github.com/secretlint/secretlint) for robust security checks to detect and prevent inclusion of sensitive information.
+- **Autocommit**: Easily commit and push changes with flexible options

 ## 🚀 Quick Start